Updated February 3, 2024 by Sean McQuaid

 Florida Implied Consent Law

 In Florida, there is an ‘implied consent law‘ for DUI breathalyzer tests.
-This means by owning a driver’s license, you give consent to take an approved breath test when asked.
+This means by having a driver’s license, you give consent to take an approved breath test when asked.
 However, this doesn’t mean you have to actually take the test.
 Although there will be consequences for refusing, you can’t be forced into blowing.

 If you do refuse a breathalyzer test in Florida, your driver’s license will be suspended immediately.
 You will be unable to drive for at least one year.
 A second or third offense with refusal will result in 18 months of license suspension and separate criminal charge.